-Soft, sweet, and packed with blueberries and a slightly crisp, sweet streusel topping, this melt-in-your-mouth blueberry breakfast cake is the best way to enjoy cake for breakfast.
+Soft, sweet, packed with blueberries and covered by a blanket of streusel topping, this melt-in-your-mouth blueberry coffee cake is the best way to enjoy cake for breakfast.
 Recipe includes a how-to video!

 Blueberry Breakfast Cake